jeremygrd/Phase-Amplitude-Coupling-PAC-speech-Amplitude-Envelope/README.md

-audiofiles were then transform to mono, downsampled to 16KHz and cut in pieces of 3 seconds.
+Audiofiles were then transform to mono, downsampled to 16KHz and cut in pieces of 3 seconds.
 Speech Amplitude envelopes were computed on the audiofiles using code from Speech Amplitude envelope data was downsampled to 512Hz.
 Then PAC (Tort et al., 2010)  was computed on the concatenated segments for each language and 200 permutations were created by shuffling the phases of the signal.